Sustainability: Government action and local governance

 A textbook on natural resources and environmental economics stated in 2011: "Nobody who has seriously studied the issues believes that the economy's relationship to the natural environment can be left entirely to market forces."
-In other words: Without government action, natural resources are often over-exploited and destroyed in the long term.
+This means natural resources will be over-exploited and destroyed in the long run without government action.

-Related to this aspect, Elinor Ostrom (winner of the 2009 Nobel Memorial Prize in Economic Sciences) stated that the choice should not be limited to either the market or the national government, and that local governance (or self-governance) can be a third option.
+Elinor Ostrom (winner of the 2009 Nobel Prize in Economics) expanded on this.
+She stated that local governance (or self-governance) can be a third option besides the market or the national government.
 She studied how people in small, local communities manage shared natural resources.
-She showed that, over time, communities using natural resources such as pastures, fishing waters, and forests can establish rules for use and maintenance that lead to both economic and ecological sustainability.
-An important requirement for the success of self-governance is to have groups in which participants are frequently communicating.
+She showed that communities using natural resources can establish rules their for use and maintenance.
+These are resources such as pastures, fishing waters, and forests.
+This leads to both economic and ecological sustainability.
+Successful self-governance needs groups with frequent communication among participants.
 In this case, groups can manage the usage of common goods without overexploitation.
-Based on Ostrom's work, it has been argued that: "Common-pool resources today are overcultivated because the different agents do not know each other and cannot directly communicate with one another."
+Based on Ostrom's work, some have argued that: "Common-pool resources today are overcultivated because the different agents do not know each other and cannot directly communicate with one another."

 Global governance

-Questions of global concern are difficult to tackle because global issues would require global solutions, but existing global organizations (UN, WTO, and others) are not sufficiently equipped.
+Questions of global concern are difficult to tackle.
+That is because global issues need global solutions.
+But existing global organizations (UN, WTO, and others) do not have sufficient means.
 For example, they lack sanctioning mechanisms to enforce existing global regulations.
-Furthermore, they are not always accepted by all nations (an example is the International Criminal Court), their agendas are not aligned (for example UNEP, UNDP, and WTO), or they are accused of nepotism and mismanagement.
-There are also challenges that multilateral international agreements, treaties, and intergovernmental organizations (IGOs) face and which result in barriers to sustainability.
-There is a dependence on voluntary commitments (for example Nationally Determined Contributions for climate action), existing national or international regulation not being effectively enforced, and regulatory white spaces and control deficits for international actors (including multi-national enterprises).
-Lastly, many global organizations (such as WTO, IMF, World Bank, UNFCCC, G7, G8, OECD) are perceived to lack legitimacy and democracy.
+Some institutions do not enjoy universal acceptance.
+An example is the International Criminal Court.
+Their agendas are not aligned (for example UNEP, UNDP, and WTO) And some accuse them of nepotism and mismanagement.

+Multilateral international agreements, treaties, and intergovernmental organizations (IGOs) face further challenges.
+These result in barriers to sustainability.
+Often these arrangements rely on voluntary commitments.
+An example is Nationally Determined Contributions for climate action.
+There can be a lack of enforcement of existing national or international regulation.
+And there can be gaps in regulation for international actors such as multi-national enterprises.
+Critics of some global organizations say they lack legitimacy and democracy.
+Institutions facing such criticism include the WTO, IMF, World Bank, UNFCCC, G7, G8 and OECD.

 Responses by nongovernmental stakeholders

 Businesses

 Sustainable business practices integrate ecological concerns with social and economic ones.
-One accounting framework for this approach, the triple bottom line, uses the phrase "people, planet, and profit".
-The circular economy is a related concept with the ultimate goal of decoupling environmental pressure from economic growth.
+One accounting framework for this approach uses the phrase "people, planet, and profit".
+The name of this approach is the triple bottom line.
+The circular economy is a related concept.
+Its goal is to decouple environmental pressure from economic growth.

-Growing attention towards sustainability has led to the formation of many organizations such as the Sustainability Consortium of the Society for Organizational Learning, the Sustainable Business Institute, and the World Business Council for Sustainable Development.
-Supply chain sustainability refers to companies' efforts to consider the environmental and human impacts of their products' journey through the supply chain, from raw materials sourcing to production, storage, and delivery, and every transportation link in between.
+Growing attention towards sustainability has led to the formation of many organizations.
+These include the Sustainability Consortium of the Society for Organizational Learning, the Sustainable Business Institute, and the World Business Council for Sustainable Development.
+Supply chain sustainability looks at the environmental and human impacts of products in the supply chain.
+It considers how they move from raw materials sourcing to production, storage, and delivery, and every transportation link on the way.